cedar-policy/rfcs/text/0005-is-operator.md

 - Landed: 2023-11-08 on `main`
 - Released: 2023-12-15 in `cedar-policy` v3.0.0

+Note: These statuses are based on [the first version of the RFC process](./../archive/process-v1/README.md).

 ## Summary

 This RFC proposes to add an `is` operator to the Cedar language that allows users to check the type of entities.